 Spring Panel on Decolonizing Ethnobotany

 Dr. Wendy Makoons Geniusz, Associate Professor of Ojibwe Language at the University of Wisconsin-Eau Claire.
 Dr. Geniusz is a Cree and Métis woman, whose research focuses on Ojibwe language and botanical knowledge.
 Anyone can watch her Ojibwe language classes at: uwec.ly/ojibwe.
-She will present a short talk entitled “Biskaabiiyang: When we talk about decolonizing in Ojibwe, we say we are returning to ourselves”.
+She presented a short talk entitled “Biskaabiiyang: When we talk about decolonizing in Ojibwe, we say we are returning to ourselves”.

 Dr. Alexis Bunten, Director, Indigeneity, Bioneers Collective Heritage Institute.
 Dr. Bunten (Unangan/Yup’ik) co-directs the Bioneers Indigeneity Program and consults in mixed methods research and cross cultural communications.
 Her areas of expertise include Indigenous economic development, organizational decolonization, and cross-cultural communications.
-She will present a short talk entitled “How to Decolonize Ethnobotany: The University as Colonizing Institution, IP and Indigenous Knowledge”.
+She presented a short talk entitled “How to Decolonize Ethnobotany: The University as Colonizing Institution, IP and Indigenous Knowledge”.

 Dr. John Rashford, Professor Emeritus, Anthropology, College of Charleston.
 Dr. Rashford received his Ph.D. in Anthropology from the City University of New York.
 He has been particularly interested in the ethnobotany of the Caribbean viewed in the context of the making of our present world system.
-He will present a short talk entitled "Globalization and Decolonizing Ethnobotany".
+He presented a short talk entitled "Globalization and Decolonizing Ethnobotany".

 Dr. Catherine Lukhoba, Senior Lecturer and Director of Biological Sciences, University of Nairobi, will partner with Professor Paul Kamau Mbugua.